 Cryptocurrency has its own evolving language that we knew nothing about when this divorce proceeding started in 2019.
 Sean had already been using that language since at least 2013.
 And crypto bros caught on to lawyer’s games in using language, where if you don’t pose the question in exactly the right way, with exactly the right terminology, the person answering can duck the response that you are obviously looking for.

-An example of Sean doing this kind of crypto-skullduggery occurred in response to Lisa’s lawyer’s April 2020 request for “public keys” to wallets that Sean controlled in order to access those wallets herself.
+An example of Sean doing this kind of crypto-skullduggery occurred in response to his ex-‘s lawyer’s April 2020 request for “public keys” to wallets that Sean controlled in order to access those wallets herself.
 Crypto bros tend to control multiple wallets: here’s a random Quora answer on the question: “Diversifying your wallets is as important as diversifying your portfolio in general. . . .
 Using multiple wallets protects your crypto in much the same way that decentralization itself protects a coin from ‘issues’ like theft.”

 Sean replied to this simple question three months later by ignoring its obvious thrust.
 “By public keys, I believe you mean addresses.
 This is not a reasonable request because addresses are generated for every transaction but not all wallets allow interfaces that allow viewing or exporting addresses.
 The keys would not show values and, further, the key information is provided in the transaction logs which are included.”
 Because he creates cryptocurrency wallets in his work, that may actually mean something.
 If so, I still don’t know what!
 You can see why I call this kind of evasion crypto-skullduggery!